safarov-matrix/pcsaft-critical-points/README.md

 In this study, 11 pure compounds (hydrocarbon and hon-hydrocarbon) and 44 mixtures (from 2 components to 11 components) are tested.
 Additionally, 6 binary mixtures from a different compilations are used to build composition-dependent critical loci using both computational methods.

-Note: This project implements the readily available PC-SAFT EOS from [Thermopack](https://github.com/thermotools/thermopack).
+Note: This project implements the readily available PC-SAFT EOS from [Thermopack](https://github.com/thermotools/thermopack) and assesses the performance of two computational techniques.
+The model used in this work is based on original PC-SAFT EOS by Gross and Sadowski.

 Sources:

+[1] J. Gross, G. Sadowski, Perturbed-chain SAFT: An equation of state based on a perturbation theory for chain molecules, Ind.
+Eng.
+Chem.
+Res.
+40 (2001) 1244–1260. https://doi.org/10.1021/ie0003887.

-[1] SINTEF Energy Research, NTNU, ThermoPack [software], GitHub repository.https://github.com/thermotools/thermopack, accessed 8 December 2024.
+[2] SINTEF Energy Research, NTNU, ThermoPack [software], GitHub repository.https://github.com/thermotools/thermopack, accessed 8 December 2024.

-[2] Ø. Wilhelmsen, A. Aasen, G. Skaugen, P. Aursand, A. Austegard, E. Aursand, M.Aa.
+[3] Ø. Wilhelmsen, A. Aasen, G. Skaugen, P. Aursand, A. Austegard, E. Aursand, M.Aa.
 Gjennestad, H. Lund, G. Linga, M. Hammer, Thermodynamic modeling with equations of state: Present challenges with established methods, Ind.
 Eng.
 Chem.
 Res.
 56 (2017) 3503–3515. https://doi.org/10.1021/acs.iecr.7b00317.

-[3] P. Aursand, M.Aa.
+[4] P. Aursand, M.Aa.
 Gjennestad, E. Aursand, M. Hammer, Ø. Wilhelmsen, The spinodal of single- and multi-component fluids and its role in the development of modern equations of state, Fluid Phase Equilib.
 436 (2017) 98–112. https://doi.org/10.1016/j.fluid.2016.12.018.

-[4] A. Aasen, M. Hammer, Å. Ervik, E.A.
+[5] A. Aasen, M. Hammer, Å. Ervik, E.A.
 Müller, Ø. Wilhelmsen, Equation of state and force fields for Feynman–Hibbs-corrected Mie fluids.
 I. Application to pure helium, neon, hydrogen, and deuterium, J. Chem.
 Phys.
 151 (2019) 035103. https://doi.org/10.1063/1.5111364.

-[5] T. van Westen, M. Hammer, B. Hafskjold, A. Aasen, J. Gross, Ø. Wilhelmsen, Perturbation theories for fluids with short-ranged attractive forces: A case study of the Lennard-Jones spline fluid, J. Chem.
+[6] T. van Westen, M. Hammer, B. Hafskjold, A. Aasen, J. Gross, Ø. Wilhelmsen, Perturbation theories for fluids with short-ranged attractive forces: A case study of the Lennard-Jones spline fluid, J. Chem.
 Phys.
 156 (2022) 104504. https://doi.org/10.1063/5.0082690.

 Pure component PC-SAFT parameters and critical data: